ialy1595/blog/content/about.md

  - React & React Hook
  - Dataset from [DALI](https://github.com/gabolsgabs/DALI)
-    - Crawling with selenium to check invalid YouTube link.
+    - Crawling with selenium to check invalid YouTube links.
     - 1071 songs with 33916 phrases are used
  - Incremental search system
    - Use previous results to reduce search time